-Voting issue For Abstain Against Debt restructuring The level of dilution given the full conversion of securities is not excessive.
+Voting issue For Abstain Against Debt restructuring • The level of dilution given the full conversion of securities is not excessive.
 Dilution risk is too high for the ownership interests of existing shareholders and to future earnings.
 The proposal would result in a change of control at the company.
 If bankruptcy or the threat of bankruptcy is the main factor driving the restructuring.
 Mergers and Acquisitions The merger or acquisition makes commercial and strategic sense for the company.
 The proposal is beneficial to shareholders and the impact on voting rights is not disproportionate.
 The combined company has a better governance structure.
-The operation concerns a subsidiary and is considered an internal restructuring.
-Given the complex nature of most merger and acquisition proposals, such issues will be reviewed on a case-by-case basis from a transparency, corporate governance and a financial point of view.
-The limits concerning capital increases will not apply on merger cases.
-Issues that will be taken into account, where sufficient information is available, include: • The rationale driving the transaction Corporate Restructuring No conflicts of interest among the various parties.
+The operation concerns a subsidiary and is considered an internal restructuring. by-case basis from a transparency, corporate governance and a financial point of view.
+The limits concerning capital increases17 will not apply on merger cases.
+Issues that will be taken into account, where sufficient information is available, include: The rationale driving the transaction The impact of the merger on shareholder value The offer price i.e., cost vs. premium Financial viability of the combined companies as a single entity and the associated integration risks An analysis of the arm's length nature of the transaction, potential conflicts of interest and an No conflicts of interest among the various parties.
 A shareholder vote on a legitimate corporate restructuring.
 The restructuring does not create significant imbalances between categories of shareholders.
 Shareholder value is being preserved.
-Votes concerning corporate restructuring are considered non-routine and evaluated on a case-by-case basis.
-Issues that will be taken into account include: Spin-offs Potential tax and regulatory advantages Planned use of proceeds Market focus and managerial incentives Asset Sales Impact on the balance sheet and working capital Value received for the asset and the potential elimination of diseconomies Liquidations Management's efforts to pursue other alternatives Appraisal value of the assets The compensation plan for executives managing the liquidation
+Votes concerbasis.
+Issues Spin-offs Potentia Market for Asset Sales Impact of Asset Sales Manage Appraise basis.
+Issues that will be taken into account inclu Spin-offs Potential tax and regulatory advantages Planned use of proceeds Market focus and managerial incentives Asset Sales Impact on the balance sheet and working ca Value received for the asset and the potentia Liquidations ipital al elimination of diseconomies atives

-13 See previous page.
+17 See previous page.